-LCH has robust arrangements for the management of liquidity risk during business-as-usual and in a default situation.
-An operational liquidity target is set and closely monitored by LCH and stress testing is performed using conservative assumptions.
-LCH does not rely on supplemental liquid resources in meeting its stressed liquidity needs.
+LCH SA has robust arrangements for the management of liquidity risk during business-as-usual and in a default situation.
+An operational liquidity target is set and closely monitored by LCH SA and stress testing is performed using conservative assumptions.
+LCH SA does not rely on supplemental liquid resources to meet its stressed liquidity needs.